siyangsun/marginalia/about.md

 Hey!
 I'm Siyang.
 Welcome to my blog.
 You can find out more about me [here](http://siyangsun.github.io/).
 On this blog I'll generally post about projects or interests, or events in my life I feel I should share!
+Occasionally I will post a random anecdote to stop my writing brain cells from withering away.